 You can specify what the "clickable" text is for the link, for istance, the heading text itself, the locator, boilerplate text, or even a graphic.

-Links from cross references to main headings, and many subheadings, are also created.
+Links from cross references to main headings, and up to three levels of subheadings, are also created.

 Note: HTML/Prep does not automatically build the hypertext links for locators.
 It can use links, if present, in the index data to build links.
 If you are trying to mount a print index to the web, say for a cumulative journal index, then some other processing may be required to add URL information to the locator data in the index.
 Every web site's architecture varies so what processing needs to be determined for each situation.
 A custom program may be required (as was the case for the Rochester History & BC Hansard Indexes below) if URLs can be determined algorithmically; or, another LevTech utility Mapper may be necessary to implement a translation table.
 See the article Repurposing Print Indexes for the Web for more information.